Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.checkpoint.md

 # Implement Find the Kth Missing Positive Number

-Given an array `numbers` of positive integers sorted in a strictly increasing order and an integer `kth_missing`, find the positive integer at position `kth_missing` that is not present in the array.
+Given an array `numbers` of positive integers sorted in a strictly increasing order, and an integer `kth_missing`, find the "kth" (read _kayth_) number missing from `numbers`. kth means an unknown _ordinal number_, in other words something like first, second, third, and so on.
+So if `kth_missing` is `5`, we're looking for the 5th number missing from the input `numbers`.

 **Example 1:**
 ```